 Thinking about a Minecraft Home Server?
 Here Is Everything You Need to Know & Mike’s Recommended Specs for a 100 Player Server

 Have you been thinking about a Minecraft home server but aren’t sure exactly where to start or what you will need?
 Do you feel limited by realms and the cap on players that can join?
-It turns out that a rack server – due to Minecraft’s emphasis on CPU and RAM – can be the perfect device for building a Minecraft server.
+It turns out that a rack server – due to Minecraft’s emphasis on CPU and RAM – can be the perfect device for meeting the Minecraft home server hardware requirements.

 In this post, we’ll cover basic tips and recommendations for building your own Minecraft home server, questions to consider, and general guidelines for specs based on a 100-player server.